West Virginia Amateur notebook: Steve Fox gracefully bows out after his 54th State Am

 Hoshor was honored by WVGA Executive Director Brad Ullman during the trophy presentation.

-n Low Junior honors went to Todd Duncan of Daniels, who finished tied for 27th after a 5-over 75 on Wednesday.
+Low Junior honors went to Todd Duncan, of Daniels, who finished tied for 27th after a 5-over 75 on Wednesday.